kubernetes-retired/contrib/images/haproxy/README.md

-HAProxy 1.6 base image using alpine linux
+HAProxy 1.6 base image using ubuntu-slim

 What is HAProxy?
 HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.